MicrosoftEdge/WebView2Feedback/specs/UserDataFolder.md

 # Background
 You may have a need to cleanup or possibly add to the data being stored in the WebView2 user data directory.
-This directory can be either configured by the you during creation of the webview2 control or calculated at runtime by the control if it wasn't set during creation.
+This directory can be either configured by you during creation of the webview2 control or calculated at runtime by the control if it wasn't set during creation.

 The current WebView2 code is designed to use a the directory that the hosting application is running in as the default location.
-This has resulted in issues if running from a secure location (IE the program files tree).
-Work is in process to change that default and will be forthcoming in later changes
+This has resulted in issues if running from a folder for which the WebView2 process doesn't have write access such as a Program Files folder.
+Work is in progress to change that default and will be forthcoming in later changes.

 With the current guidance it is possible for you to have built logic into your application with an assumption where the User Data is